bossanova808/kodi.ozweather.2nd.screen/README.md

 * Kodi Artwork - e.g. poster / thumbnail / channel logo / album cover etc
 * Time Remaining
-* (not shown, added later) Programme End Time
+* Programme End Time
 * Current Temperature
-* (Current 'Feels Like' Temperature)
+* Current 'Feels Like' Temperature
 * Current Time

+## Hardware

-For my own lounge-room, I am using a Samsung A7 Lite (about AU$185 from OfficeWorks IIRC) - which is simple but high quality 8-inch tablet, and runs for weeks/months at a time, with complete stability.
+For my own lounge-room, I am using a Samsung A7 Lite (about AU$185 from OfficeWorks, IIRC) - which is simple but relatively high quality 8-inch tablet, and runs for weeks/months at a time, with complete stability.
+I have also used a MiPad 4, which can often be found secondhand.

 (With my mobile [Kodi-a-go-go travelling setup](https://github.com/bossanova808/MediaCopier), I use a much older Samsung A6 7-inch tablet, and that also works very well, although it's wireless has always been a bit flakey...).

+I and friends/family have also used a variety of phones.
+Really anything that runs a browser will get you going, it's a great way to re-purpose some old hardware you have lying around in a drawer somewhere...

+## Software

-In practise, I use a Google Play store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the 2nd Screen app URL - but really any tablet and basic browser should work (including iOS devices).
+In practise, I use a Google Play Store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the 2nd Screen app URL - but really any tablet and basic somewhat modern browser should work (including iOS devices of course).

 _(Fully Kiosk is just a very handy app helps with things like keeping the screen always on, and automatically re-starting the app should there be a network connection issue, and so on.
 I bought a license for it (AU $15) because I am using it extensively, but the free version is all you actually need to get going with this.
 If you want more advanced features like on/off schedules for the tablet, you do need the paid version.)_